PPoonYaPat/ESTR4120-Distributed-Judge-System-for-OI-Style-Contests/README.md

 We don't apply internal parallelism to small subtasks because the **communication overhead outweighs the benefits**.
 Splitting small tasks requires multiple send/receive operations that can exceed the actual evaluation time.
 Additionally, broadcasting early termination signals to multiple workers adds unnecessary latency and complexity.
 In contrast, large subtasks justify the parallelization investment since: (1) they're only reached after basic correctness is validated, indicating higher success probability, and (2) their long execution time makes communication overhead negligible by comparison.

+### Executable File LRU Cache

+**Strategy**: When workers process multiple test cases from the same submission, repeatedly transferring identical executables wastes bandwidth and time.
+To address this, each worker maintains an LRU cache indexed by submission ID.
+On first contact with a submission, the executable is cached locally.
+Subsequent test cases retrieve the cached file instantly, eliminating redundant transfers.
+The LRU eviction policy automatically manages memory by removing least-recently-used entries when capacity is reached.

 ## Dependency-Aware Execution: Smart Concurrency Control